oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

   - [Create secrets](#create-secrets)
   - [Create WebLogic Domain](#create-weblogic-domain-1)

-Now that You have created the AKS cluster, installed the operator, and verified that the operator is ready to go, you can have the operator create a WLS domain.
+Now that you have created the AKS cluster, installed the operator, and verified that the operator is ready to go, you can have the operator create a WLS domain.

 ##### Create secrets